zivuch/website/guides/Zustand/lesson-13-using-zustand-with-middleware-logging-tracking-and-side-effects.md

 ---
-title: Using Zustand with Middleware: Logging, Tracking, and Side Effects
+title: Using Zustand with Middleware Logging, Tracking, and Side Effects
 menu_order: 13
 post_status: publish
 post_excerpt: Learn how to extend Zustand stores with custom middleware for logging actions, tracking state changes, and managing side effects.